DanielleBohensky/Scheduling/README.md

 # Scheduling

-## Scheduling Algorithm, as taught by Dr. Tsaiyun Phillips:
+## Scheduling Algorithm Project for CS323:
 ### Objective: Given a list of jobs, the length of time required to complete each individual job, the dependencies existing between the jobs, and a predetermined number of Processors to complete those jobs, return a schedule.

 ```